FreddieJH/fishmax/README.md

 ## Installation

-The package fishmax requires `cmdstan` to be installed in order to fit the bayesian models.
-You can install cmdstan directly from R using `cmdstanr::install_cmdstan()` (see code chunk below).
-You can then install the fishmax package.
+Installation of fishmax also requires `cmdstan` to be installed.
+You can install cmdstan directly from R using `cmdstanr::install_cmdstan()`.
+To install cmdstanr, cmdstan and fishmax:

 ``` r
 # install.packages("pak")